jeniyat/WNUT_2020_NER/Readme.md

-# WNUT 2020: Named Entity Extraction from wet lab protocols
+# WNUT 2020: Named Entity Extraction

-WNUT 2020 coduct shared task on the wet lab protocol data.
+WNUT 2020 shared task is designed on the wet lab protocol data.
 All of the protocols were collected from [protocols.io](https://www.protocols.io/) using their public APIs.
 The full protocols dump is also available in json format their [github repository](https://github.com/protocolsio/protocols).
 For this shared task we provide the annotation of 622 protocols.
 The brat styled annotated protocols can be visulalized in: http://bit.ly/WNUT2020